Anish62027/AI-_DESKTOP_VIRTUAL_ASSISTANT_Project/README.md

-AI DESKTOP VIRTUAL ASSISTANT using Python ,APIs and Tkinter
+AI DESKTOP VIRTUAL ASSISTANT using Python ,APIs and Tkinter HACKATHON 2K24 - Organized by BTECH CEIT Department , SGVU

+          This Is My HACKATHON Project

 The CodeX AI Assistant [ Simplifying Life , Amplifying Potential ]